jtovarro/blog/_posts/2024-7-14-Blank Validated Pattern.md

 ---

 ---
-Use this [repository](https://github.com/jtovarro/hub-blank-vpattern) as a blank papper to easily customize and apply day 2 configurations to MANO clusters using the Validated Pattern Framework.
+[hub-blank-vpattern](https://github.com/jtovarro/hub-blank-vpattern) acts as a blank papper to easily customize and apply day 2 configurations to MANO clusters using the Validated Pattern Framework.
 Validated patterns are living code architectures for different edge computing and hybrid cloud use cases.
 They're created by using Helm Charts, a collection of files that describe a set of related Kubernetes resources.

 ---